SoftUni-Internal/interactive-content/EN/04-Routing/03-React-Router.md

 We can do that by writing the following command in the terminal: `npm install react-router-dom --save`.

-To setup the router, we need to import some components.
+To set up the router, we need to import some components.

 They are: